 - Interact with and understand features such as submenus, links, surveys, and contact forms

-Accessible web content allows blind users to have independence that they may not have experienced previously.
+Accessible web content is a necessity because it allows blind users to have independence that they may not have experienced previously.
 If a paper copy of a bill was the only way to know an account balance or the amount of a withdrawal, then relying on someone else to read the statement would be the only way for them to know the accuracy of the statement.
 Fortunately, a website built with accessible code allows a screen reader to present balances and transaction amounts.

 Pro tip: Text links must provide an accurate description of the purpose of the link.
 Avoid non-descriptive linked text such as “read more” or “here.”